JunaidZaman03/CADET-Xray-Cavity-Detection/README.md

 ## Attribution

-This repository is a software engineering refactor of the original CADET notebook workflow.
 All deep learning inference and cavity analysis functionality is provided by the external [`pycadet`](https://github.com/JunaidZaman03/CADET-Xray-Cavity-Detection) package.
 Please cite the original CADET work if you use this pipeline in a scientific context.